nfreear/nfreear.github.io/_posts/2018-11-18-accessify-wiki.md

 ## Why Accessify Wiki?

-_Accessify Wiki_ envisages a world where you really need to achieve something on a web page, book train tickets, read something, or whatever, and there's an accessibility problem which prevents you from completing your task.
+_Accessify Wiki_ envisages a world where you really need to achieve something on a web page, book train tickets, read some content, or whatever, and there's an accessibility problem which prevents you from completing your task.

-The owner of the page(s) can't make the fix in a timely fashion, so you reach out to ask if the community can help you crowd-source the solution, using Accessify Wiki.
+The owner of the page(s) can't make the fix in a timely fashion[* *][note-1], so you reach out to ask if the community can help you crowd-source the solution, using Accessify Wiki.

 And, the community pulls through.

-In due course, the owner of the page(s), will hopefully incorporate the accessibility fix or fixes, completing a _virtuous cicrle_.
+In due course, the owner of the page(s), will hopefully incorporate the accessibility fix or fixes, completing a _virtuous circle_.

+_Note, the web-site owner/publisher remains ultimately responsible for fixing accessibility issues.
+Accessify Wiki merely aims to facilitate a pragmatic stop-gap._

 ## Where did it come from?